apache/nuttx/arch/README.txt

 		CONFIG_DEBUG_VERBOSE - enables verbose debug output
 		CONFIG_HAVE_LOWPUTC - architecture supports low-level, boot
 		  time console output
+		CONFIG_MM_REGIONS - If the architecture includes multiple regions of memory to allocate from, this specifies the number of memory regions that the memory manager must handle and enables the API mm_addregion(start, end);
 		CONFIG_RR_INTERVAL - The round robin timeslice will be set this number of milliseconds;  Round robin scheduling can be disabled by setting this value to zero.